miloserdev/openbmc/poky/documentation/ref-manual/classes.rst

 complete build of the package with all dependencies previously built.
 The reason for this discrepancy is because the RPM package manager creates and processes more :term:`Metadata` than the IPK package manager.
-Consequently, you might consider setting :term:`PACKAGE_CLASSES` to ":ref:`ref-classes-package_ipk`" if you are building smaller systems.
+Consequently, you might consider setting ``PACKAGE_CLASSES`` to "package_ipk" if you are building smaller systems.

 Before making your package manager decision, however, you should consider some further things about using RPM: